AVEVA/AVEVA-Samples/Basic/DotNet/readme_QiLibs.rst

 it is recommended that you use these libraries.
 The libraries are available as NuGet packages from https://api.nuget.org/v3/index.json .
 The packages used are:

-* OSIsoft.Contracts,
+* OSIsoft.Contracts
 * OSIsoft.Models
-* OSIsoft.Http.Client,
+* OSIsoft.Http.Client
-* OSIsoft.Http.Security.
+* OSIsoft.Http.Security

 The libraries offer a framework of classes that make client development easier.